-As of December 31, 2022, 50,207.419 warrants were exercisable into Series X Preferred Stock which are convertible into 2,789,301 shares of common stock (after rounding for fractional shares and subject to beneficial ownership conversion blockers).
+As of December 31, 2023, 50,207.419 warrants were exercisable into Series X1 Non-Voting Convertible Preferred Stock which are convertible into 2,789,301 shares of common stock (after rounding for fractional shares and subject to beneficial ownership conversion blockers).
+For information regarding the terms of our Series X1 Non-Voting Convertible Preferred Stock, see Note 10 of the Notes to Financial Statements included in this Annual Report on Form 10-K.